 - A copy of your passport, Driver’s license and a credit/debit card.

-- A recommendation letter from previous owner/accommodation provider.
+- A recommendation letter from the previous owner/accommodation provider.

 It took me almost a month to get my own studio so make sure you allow yourself at least that amount of time for the process prior to moving out of your current accommodation.